-- 1. All patients shall be assigned an Attending Psychiatrist on admission.
+- 1. All patients shall be assigned an attending psychiatrist on admission.
 This individual shall be responsible for all the clinical care rendered to his/her patient and shall be the clinical supervisor to all members of the treatment team. - 2.
 All patients shall have a psychiatric history and mental status examination completed and entered into the record within 24 hours of admission.
-This shall be completed by the attending psychiatrist or, in his/her absence, a covering physician. - 3.
+This shall be completed by the attending psychiatrist or, in his/her absence, a covering psychiatrist or on-call physician. - 3.
 All patients shall have an admission medical history and physical examination completed and entered into the record within 24 hours of admission.
-This medical history and physical examination shall be completed by a physician or an advanced practice registered nurse (APRN) or a physician assistant.
-If the examination is performed by the Night & Weekend Duty physician, the regularly assigned Ambulatory Care Services (ACS) physician, shall review the history and physical on the next business day and take further action as appropriate, providing documentation of the same in a progress note (see Article X, section 6 for further details).
+This medical history and physical examination shall be completed by a physician/advanced practice registered nurse (APRN) from Ambulatory Care Services or an on-call physician.
+If the examination is completed by an on-call physician, the regularly assigned Ambulatory Care Services physician shall review the history and physical on the next business day and take further action as appropriate, providing documentation of the same in a progress note (see Article X, section 6 for further details).
 The history and physical examination shall include an assessment of pain (see Article X, section 10 for further details). - 4.
 Patients shall be admitted to the hospital pursuant to state law by a physician member of the Medical Staff.
 All admissions shall be in accordance with the established admission criteria of the hospital. - 5.
-The Attending Psychiatrist shall be responsible for the diagnostic formulation and all attendant care and treatment of each patient at the hospital, for necessary special instructions, for transmitting reports of the condition of the patient to referring professionals and to relatives of the patient, for assuring continuity of care upon transfer or discharge of each patient. - 6.
+A physician member of the Medical Staff shall be responsible for the diagnostic formulation and all attendant care and treatment of each patient at the hospital, for necessary special instructions, for transmitting reports of the condition of the patient to referring professionals and to relatives of the patient, for assuring continuity of care upon transfer or discharge of each patient and for providing 24 hour on-call coverage for all patients. - 6.
 No patient shall be admitted to the hospital until a provisional diagnosis or valid reason for admission has been stated. - 7.
 On admission, all patients must sign a voluntary admission application or be accompanied by a properly completed Physician's Emergency Certificate (PEC), police hold or court order for commitment. - 8.
-The Attending Psychiatrist, or his/her covering physician, is responsible for ensuring that any necessary special diagnostic procedures and/or laboratory studies are ordered, which may include, but not be limited to, serum chemistries, hematological or endocrinological panels, electrocardiogram, radiocardiograms, electroencephalogram and urinalysis.
-He/she or his/her covering physician is also responsible for ensuring that any clinically warranted consultations from dietitians, physical or occupational therapists, neurologists, other allied health professionals, or other medical specialists are ordered.
-During regular weekday hours, these orders may be written by an ACS clinician. - 9.
+The admitting physician or attending psychiatrist shall order any necessary special diagnostic procedures and/or laboratory studies which may include, but not be limited to, serum chemistries, hematological or endocrinological panels, electrocardiogram, x-rays, electroencephalogram and urinalysis.
+He/she shall also order any clinically warranted consultations from dietitians, physical or occupational therapists, neurologists, other allied health professionals, or other medical specialists. - 9.
 A routine electrocardiogram (EKG) shall be performed within 10 days of admission for all patients over age 40.
 This requirement may be waived if the patient has no symptoms of heart disease and there is documentation of an EKG obtained within the past six months.
 Before initiating any potentially cardiotoxic medications, physicians shall consult the Pharmacy & Therapeutic Committee's Drug Utilization Guidelines for EKG recommendations.

-10. All women of childbearing potential who are admitted to CVH shall have a pregnancy test performed as part of their initial laboratory assessment.
+10. All women of childbearing potential who are admitted to CVH shall have a urine pregnancy test performed as part of their initial laboratory assessment.